andyfitzsuse/andyfitz.github.io/guide.md

 ## My strengths

-1. Recognising potential
+1. Seeing potential
 2. Communicating Ideas
-3. Executing between heuristics and aesthetics.
+3. Executing heuristics and aesthetics together

 I’m good at identifying where technology can solve a given problem.
 That’s broad but so is technology, and so are problems.
-My strength is letting value lead the way and connecting vast moving pieces.
+My strength is letting value lead the way and connecting vast moving pieces, talented collaborators, and winning buy-in by directly contributing.
 This extends specifically to prototyping, proof of concepts, pitches, and decisions regarding investment.

 I’m well versed in communicating complex ideas visually and through storytelling.
-That helps me share a vision with a wider audience and win customers or collaborators
+These skills help me share a vision with a wider audience and win customers or contributors.

 I'm very capable at marrying heuristic needs to aesthetic opportunities in real deliverables.
 To me this is <a href="/posts/my-mantra/" target="_blabk">doing justice to good work</a>.
-Solving big problems with fantastic experiences Creating outstanding engagement with meaningful, measurable outcomes.
+* Solving big problems with fantastic experiences.
+* Creating outstanding engagement with measurable outcomes.

 ## My growth areas